PauliusMacernis/ResponsibleTime/README.md

 # Responsible time
-If you use Slack, Jira, Toggle, Todoist and you have a person to account to (e.g. PM or client) then this tool is for you.
+If you use Slack (https://slack.com/), Jira (https://www.atlassian.com/software/jira), Toggl (https://toggl.com/), Float (https://www.float.com/), Todoist (https://todoist.com/) and you have a person to account to (e.g. PM or client) then this tool is for you.

 THE LIST IS ON ARCHITECTURING PHASE.
 THEREFORE IT MAY CHANGE A BIT.
 TRYING TO FIND THE BEST SOLUTION "ON THE PAPER" AT FIRST.

 TODO: Scripts, bots, other beauties to develop:
-- I use my personal Todoist ( https://todoist.com/ ) account to manage my work and life activities.
-It's the best.
+- I use my personal Todoist account to manage my work and life activities.
+It's the best: fast, easy, simple.
   - Consider Todoist alternatives:
       - TXT file on a computer (basic linux approach - minimum valuable increment, e.g. git works this way)
       - Google calendar (this actually is the best UI tool in my point of view, timeboxing, day planning, etc. matter.)